 If your chosen domain is available, you can make it Active:

 Purchase or claim it for free

 At Zyro, the active period lasts for 1 year.
 If the domain owner wants to keep the domain after the first year, they simply have to pay the standard domain renewal fee.
 The safest way to make sure your domain doesn't accidentally expire is to keep domain auto-renewal enabled.

 Once a domain reaches its expiry date and has not been renewed, it enters the Grace period, which varies from 0 to 45 days.
 During this period, you can redeem your domain name with no risk of deletion.
 The grace period does not include any additional fees – you can simply renew the domain with the standard renewal price.

-Note: Some TLDs don't have a grace period, thus enter the Redemption period right after the expiry date.
-If you are not sure if your domain has a grace period, contact us, and we'll give you a hand!
+NOTE: Some TLDs don't have a grace period, thus enter the Redemption period right after the expiry date; if you are not sure if your domain has a grace period, contact us, and we'll clarify it for you

 After the grace period, a domain enters the Redemption period, which lasts for 30 days.
 Renewing a domain that's in the redemption period usually has an extra fee that varies depending on the TLD.